FAQ

 - Ollama

-- Amazon Bedrock (Converse API)
+- Amazon Bedrock (Converse and ConverseStream APIs)

 - Any OpenAI-compatible provider (Mistral, Cohere, vLLM, LM Studio, etc.) via